 Jöng Bergmann of transmission operator Open Grid Europe (OGE) pointed out that 80% of our energy system currently consists of molecules, but there will be significant adjustment over time as we decarbonise.
-He sees hydrogen as one of the potentially 'cost efficient' solutions to meet climate goals, supporting security of supply and resilience of the energy system.
+He sees hydrogen as one of the potentially cost efficient solutions to meet climate goals, supporting security of supply and resilience of the energy system.
 He also mentioned recent discussions in the Hydrogen Council and the German government's hydrogen strategy that suggest the best sectors in which to deploy hydrogen would be industry and heavy-duty transport.

 However, he recognised that the most challenging issue would be dealing with the heating sector.
-OGE has many projects underway and is working on making its network hydrogen ready.
+OGE is currently working on making its network hydrogen ready.

 H2Global also has initiatives to support ramp-up of the market for green hydrogen and its products, explained CEO Markus Exenberger.
-'The core problem is the price difference between product costs of clean hydrogen and its derivatives, 'We are living in the Age of Zero.
-It is an era of exponential development, disruption and new interconnections, where we need to think differently about people, power and platforms.'
+'The core problem is the price difference between product costs of clean hydrogen and its derivatives, such as ammonia, e-kerosene and methanol.
+Currently, these derivatives can't be produced economically by this route, so state support is needed to address demand for very large projects.'